CortexIntelligentAutomation/docs/content/en/docs/2025.3/Tutorials/Development/flow-editor/navigation-bar.md

 ---
 title: "Navigation Bar"
 linkTitle: "Navigation Bar"
-description: "This section includes tutorials about using the Navigation Bar."
+description: "This section includes tutorials about using the Navigation Bar on the Flow Editor."
 weight: 10
 ---